 A joint bank account is a great way to start building a shared approach to finances, giving you both something to discuss and build habits around.

-Ready to open a joint account?
+Ready to open a joint bank account?
 Learn more about Zeta Joint Cards here.

 Got a tough love and money question?
 Zeta's CEO Aditi Shekar is here to help.READ MORE